An introduction & invitation to the region

-Burgundy is one of the most fascinating regions in France, often labelled as the "Land of fine art and living”, it is fully of surprises and contrasts.
-A vast and varied landscape with wide fertile river beds, dense forests, granite hills,and limestone valleys.
-Day to day life is to be enjoyed, but at a snail’s pace, and the secret is good food and wine, with a dash of lush vegetation in a rich culture.
-The ancient capital cityDijon is an absolute must to visit when you are in the area.
+Burgundy is one of the most fascinating regions in France, often labelled as the "Land of Fine Art and Living", it is full of surprises and contrasts.
+A vast and varied landscape with wide fertile river beds, dense forests, granite hills and limestone valleys.

 One of the most important changes for Burgundy was the construction of the Burgundy Canal (Le Canal de Bourgogne).
-It dramtically changed the social evolution for hundreds of small villages and hamlets.
+It dramatically changed the social evolution of hundreds of small villages and hamlets.

 Heritage and history